inno-devops-labs/S24-core-course-labs/app_python/README.md

 ### Following code style

 Format features (linters + codebase style) can be run via `make format`, and static typecheck with `make typecheck` commands.

+## Docker

+> Make sure you have installed Docker on your machine, check if docker deamon is running.

+To pull image from Docker Hub use make command `make docker-pull` or write in terminal `docker pull adarika/devops-lab-02-python`, to run it use `make docker-pull-run`

+To build image from  Dockerfile in directory use make command `make docker-build` or write in terminal `docker build . -t devops-lab-02-python`

+To run image builded locally use make command `make docker-run` or write in terminal `docker run -p 8000:8000 --rm -ti devops-lab-02-python`

+To push local builded image to Docker Hub use make command `make docker-push`